maheswari-pinneti/Frontend-Developer-Notes/Interview questions.md

 - **JavaScript** (Behavior): Adds interactivity (e.g., dynamic content, form validation).

 ### 2. What are the different types of CSS selectors?
+CSS selectors allow you to target specific HTML elements to style them.
+Some of the Common Selectors are:
 - **Element Selector**: `p`, `h1`
 - **ID Selector**: `#id`
 - **Class Selector**: `.class`